- District IV 4-H

 Welcome to Van Zandt County

 Welcome to Van Zandt County!
 We are the gateway to East Texas being located between Tyler and Dallas.
-Our county is home to just under 50,000 residents and covers 860 square miles of gently rolling land that includes prairie soils on the West to pine forests on the East side.
+Our county is home to just over 50,000 residents and covers 860 square miles of gently rolling land that includes prairie soils on the West to pine forests on the East side.